 Lead Funding Application

 The virtual center also will be well-positioned to maintain liaisons with appropriate agencies of the federal government for purposes of leveraging data and funding opportunities, and will have the capacity to lead specific federal funding applications on behalf of the Commonwealth.

 The Commonwealth Center for Recurrent Flooding Resiliency engages the expertise, resources, and intellectual vibrancy of William & Mary and Old Dominion University in support of building resilience to rising waters.
 The Center serves, advises, and supports Virginia by conducting interdisciplinary studies and providing training, technical and non-technical services, and policy guidance in the area of recurrent flooding resilience to the Commonwealth and its local governments, state agencies, industries, and citizens.

 The center was supported by Governor McAuliffe, and legislation was proposed by Delegate Stolle.
-The General Assembly passed legislation establishing the center, which was signed by the Governor; the enabling legislation is available here and here.
+The General Assembly passed legislation establishing the center, which was signed by the Governor.

 Faculty, staff, and students at Old Dominion University, the Virginia Institute of Marine Science, and the Virginia Coastal Policy Center at William & Mary Law School work collaboratively on CCRFR projects and initiatives.
 Many of these projects include other essential academic partners such as The ODU Resilience Collaborative, the Center for Coastal Resources Management at VIMS, and Virginia Sea Grant or other partners in the community such as nonprofits, professional associations, localities, and planning district commissions.
 Additionally the CCRFR and its institutional partnerships are able to partner to apply for external grants or other opportunities further leveraging limited resources in the Commonwealth.